futufeld/brainfunc/README.md

 #### Overview

 Six functions are required to simulate an infinite tape for the purposes of Brainfunc.
-They correspond to the actions that may be performed on a tape according to the instructions of the Brainfuck program:
+They correspond to the actions that may be performed on a tape by the instructions of the Brainfuck language:

 * `incrCell`: Allows us to increase the value in the current cell by one.
 * `decrCell`: Allows us to decrease the value in the current cell by one.